Deciding to push on with some relaxed cruising in Cuba as time is melting away.

 Varadero: 23°07.868’N 81°17.919’W

 Cayo Frances: 22°37.595’N 79°13.727’W

-Checking out of Varadero took almost 4 hours for officials to get all the paperwork completed.
+Checking out of Varadero takes almost 4 hours for officials to get all the paperwork completed.

-On finally reaching the spot, motored around for half an hour trying to find a safe anchorage or a break in the reef but couldn’t, so, decided to head to the next place instead.
-We just couldn’t find the entrance and with fading light, it wasn’t a good time to be wondering around aimlessly around reef and shoals!
+On finally reaching the spot and motoring around for half an hour trying to find a safe anchorage or a break in the reef, decided to head to the next place instead.
+We just can’t locate the entrance and with fading light, it isn’t a good time to be wandering around aimlessly around reef and shoals!

-We decided to sail further out while in these waters, just to be safe.
+Decide to sail further out while in these waters, just to be safe.

-In Australia, most of the reef is charted, which makes it easy to at least know where your position or where to avoid.
+In Australia, most of the reef is charted, which makes it easy to at least know your position or where to avoid.

 Cayo Frances to Cayo Coco